Event compliance and safety

 While planning your event, you should also consider ways to ensure the health and safety of all attendees.
 The University has created a handy Health and safety video to demonstrate the types of things you should think about.

-To help you plan a safe event, the University has also developed a Risk Banding Methodology for applying pragmatic health and safety risk management to events.
-See link below:
+To help you plan a safe event, the University has also developed an Event Health & Safety Checklist and Risk Banding Methodology for applying pragmatic health and safety risk management to events.
+See links below:

 If you are planning on serving food at your event, the links below also provide some useful guidelines and recommendations: